shaunreichman/investment_tracker/docs/investment_companies_refactor_spec.md

 - **Company Domain**: Owns company portfolio management, contact management, and company operations
 - **Fund Domain**: Owns fund creation logic, fund business rules, and fund lifecycle
 - **Coordination**: CompanyPortfolioService coordinates between domains without duplicating logic

+### 2. What We're NOT Doing
+- ❌ **Circular Dependencies**: Services will never depend on models, models will never depend on services
+- ❌ **String Type Hints**: We'll use proper imports
+- ❌ **Complex Interfaces**: We'll use direct implementations like the fund refactor
+- ❌ **Over-Engineering**: We'll build what we need, not what sounds impressive
+- ❌ **Breaking Changes**: All existing functionality must continue to work

+### 3. What We ARE Doing
+- ✅ **Clean Dependencies**: One-way dependency flow (API → Services → Repositories → Models)
+- ✅ **Direct Implementations**: Services and repositories as concrete classes (like fund refactor)
+- ✅ **Incremental Refactor**: One piece at a time, test as we go
+- ✅ **Mirror Fund Patterns**: Use exact same structure as the fund refactor
+- ✅ **Enterprise Quality**: Professional, maintainable, testable code

 ### 2. Event System Design
 - **Company Events**: Handle company-specific state changes and portfolio updates